7thExtinctionrpg/RPG_SRD_Template/HowTo.md

 ### Material Icons

+Use Material Icons for more free icons

+1. Find the icons on [Material Icons](https://fonts.google.com/icons)
-Cpoy & insert the web span link from Material Icons site into the markdown file
+2. Copy & insert the web span link directly into your markdown files

 ```markup
 <span class="material-icons">face</span>